 Here the subindex $\alpha$ corresponds to some specific flavor and the subindex $i$ corresponds to the mass eigenvalues.
 In the same way as we can express the mass eigenvalues as a superposition of flavor eigenvalues, the opposite is also true, namely, the flavor eigenvalues can be expressed as the superposition of mass eigenvalues.
 The matrix $U_{i \alpha}$ for the case where the experiments just look for two flavors, is defined as

 This matrix is just a unitary rotation in two dimensions.
 The matrix is in a basis which allows us to express each neutrino flavor as a linear combination of the mass eigenvalues.
-In the most general situation, we have three different types of neutrinos.
+In the most general situation in the standard three neutrino picture (without any other neutrino species), we have three different types of neutrinos.
 In such a case, the flavors and the mass eigenvalues are related through a three-dimensional matrix, which represents a rotation in a three dimensional space.
 The matrix, in the flavor basis is given by

 Here $c_{ij}=cos(\theta_{ij})$ and $s_{ij}=sin(\theta_{ij})$.
 This matrix is evidently a unitary three-dimensional rotation matrix but instead of being represented through the Euler angles, it is represented as a function of the Tait-Bryan angles \cite{TB}.
-The matrix is an operator related to a simultaneous rotation through the axis representing the electronic, the muonic and the taonic flavors.
+The matrix is an operator related to a simultaneous rotation through the axis representing the electronic, the muon and the tau flavors.
 We must remark that the matrix (\ref{matrix}) represents the situation where the CP symmetry is not violated.
 If the CP symmetry is violated, an additional parameter emerges as it can be seen in \cite{pontecorvo,mns}.
 In this letter however, we will focus on the case where $CP$ violations are ignored and then we do not include the related parameter inside the matrix (\ref{matrix}).